All Episodes

 Hey, we can't make this content without the support of our partners.

-Krishna of India, born of the Virgin Devaki with a star in the east signaling his coming.
+Krishna of India, born of the Virgin Devaki, with a star in the east signaling his coming.

-He performed miracles with his disciples and upon his death was resurrected.
+He performed miracles with his disciples and upon his death, was resurrected.

-I've thought quite a lot, not quite a lot, a bit about how like sort of Christ may be reiterated through cultures.
+I've thought quite a lot, not quite a lot, a bit, about how like sort of Christ may be reiterated through cultures.

 Joseph of Arimathea came to the UK.

-Like people are always trying to tie their country to Jesus, you know, like your country with Mormonism and stuff.
+Like people are always trying to tie their country to Jesus.

-this, you know, like, because a lot of Christians will say that when Moses is hitting the rock and stuff, our Lord is present.
+But I do wonder more sort of profoundly, I mean profoundly in the literal sense, if Christ is present in all things, this, you know, like, because a lot of Christians will say that when Moses is hitting the rock and stuff, our Lord is present.

-And like some of these angels that are turning up in Sodom and Gomorrah, that's our Lord.
+And like some of these angels that are turning up in Sodom and Gomorrah, oh, that's our Lord.

 And like, you know, so I'm wondering how scripture tackles.

-it's made flesh God became flesh in Christ.
+God became flesh in Christ.

 That's what we believe.

-Like this is the moment where it really came to fruition, you know?
+Like, this is the moment where it really came to fruition, you know?

 Yes, yes.

-I'll think about my friend Sandy Pan and how he raises his family and how loving and how beautiful he is in the Krishna Consciousness movement and think these people are in Christ.
+I'll think about my friend Sandy Pan and how he raises his family and how loving and how beautiful he is in the Krishna consciousness movement and think these people are in Christ.

-Like, you know, they're in Christ, and that for them would be sort of, I guess, a heresy, because they are, Krishna is their supreme godhead.
+And that for them would be sort of, I guess, a heresy because they are, Krishna is their supreme Godhead.

 But in terms of what they're actually doing and how they're living, they're living devotional lives of love.